gaucho-plugins/login-stripe-customer-portal/readme.txt

 Yes, the plugin allows you to customize the endpoint URL for the login page.
 You can define this under the settings.

-== Screenshots ==

-1. Settings page where you configure your Stripe API key, redirect URL, and customer portal slug.
-2. The customer login page where users enter their email.
-3. Confirmation message after submitting the email form.

 == Changelog ==

 = 1.0 =